scareface972/jidda/README.md

     return True

 if __name__ == "__main__":
-    client.connect()
+    client.connect(connections=1)
     client.disconnect()
 ```

-Currently it only works for Python 2.x because
+Currently `jidda` only works for Python 2.x
-there appears to be some problems in the gevent
+because there appears to be some problems in
-library for Python 3.
+the gevent library for Python 3.
+There will
+not be any dedicated ports to Python 3 since
+I will not be actively using that platform
+so if you are using Python 3 you will either
+have to wait or (recommended) drop down to
+Python 2 since most libraries are using Python
+2 at the moment.